www.SUNBEAMsidevalve.com

 Introduction

-John Marston Ltd, manufacturer of Sunbeam tricycles and bicycles from 1887 and motor cars from 1899, commenced motor cycle production relatively late in 1912.
-That's quite surprising.
-It's reckoned John Marston himself was not taken with the idea following a fatality whilst testing an early prototype.
+John Marston Ltd, manufacturer of Sunbeam tricycles and bicycles from 1887 and motor cars from 1899, commenced motorcycle production relatively late in 1912.
+This is quite surprising given the company was based in Wolverhampton, one of the early centres for the UK's motorcycle industry.
+It is reckoned John Marston himself was not taken with the idea following a fatality whilst testing a prototype in the early 1900s.

 PHOTO